w3c/web-advertising/success-criteria.md

 independent verification, and authentication services, their objectivity is necessary for accountability, transparency and reconciliation purposes.
 This interoperability is a goal in support of W3C's mission and the first principle in support of improved web advertising.
-The trust in this interoperable network requires transparency and improved documentation of acceptable and unacceptable uses of data.
+The trust in this interoperable network requires transparency, reliable and consistent controls for both end users and publishers, and improved documentation of acceptable and unacceptable uses of data.
 Organizations must be transparent about the personal information they collect and how they use it.
 Organizations must responsibly use this personal information that is compatible with the interests of individuals and society, and be held accountable when they abuse this responsibility.